 In 2010, Mr. Prior obtained the voluntary dismissal of his accounting firm client in a multi-party fraud case after several years of litigation and an appeal.
 In 2011, Mr. Prior obtained the dismissal of an international accounting firm in a shareholder suit relating to a West Virginia bank freeze-out following an FDIC takeover.
 In 2013, Mr. Prior obtained a favorable settlement of a patent infringement case which resulted in the dismissal of over a dozen similar cases filed across the United States.
 In 2013, Mr. Prior also obtained the dismissal of a professional liability case against his clients, a large international law firm, for lack of federal jurisdiction.
 Subsequently in 2014, Mr. Prior obtained the dismissal of the re-filed state court case and an order barring all contribution claims.

 After filing a motion for summary judgment, Mr. Prior also obtained a seven-figure recovery for a European investor, which represented more than the principal amount of the investment.
-Mr. Prior has also tried two dissenting shareholder valuation cases to judgment, in both cases achieving a valuation highly favorable to his clients.
+Mr. Prior also tried two dissenting shareholder valuation cases to judgment, in both cases achieving a valuation highly favorable to his clients.

 In 2015, Mr. Prior obtained an award of fees and expenses to his client for plaintiffs’ discovery abuses.
 The award was affirmed on appeal in 2016.
 In 2017, Mr. Prior obtained the dismissal on motion of an accounting firm client in a bank failure case.

 Mr. Prior received his B.S. degree from Tulane University in 1965 and his law degree from the University of Chicago in 1968.
 Mr. Prior represents, contributes to, and is on the board of the Prior Family Trust and formerly the Furry Friends Foundation.
 Until his retirement effective July 1, 2019, Mr. Prior was a member of the ISBA and the Illinois Appellate Lawyers Association and a speaker on subjects of interest to accountants and other professionals.
-He lives in Chicago with his wife, Nancy O’S. Prior.
+He lives in Chicago and Venice Island, Florida with his wife, Nancy O’S. Prior.